Sanjukta2212/On-Prem-to-Azure-Data-Migration-with-Auto-Sync-Pipeline/README.md

-# AdventureWorks Cloud Migration and Analysis Pipeline
+# Seamless On-Prem to Azure Data Journey with Auto-Sync Pipeline

 ## Overview